Why Is Halloween Bad According to Theravada Buddhism?

 Of course, this Dog Duty Ascetic quote is an extreme example where one makes this his life, livelihood and does this all the time coupled with wrong view.
 However, in my other posts about kamma and rebirth, there are three major factors that will influence a near death moment that picks the kamma to result in the next life.
 They are:

 It is like a raffle ticket system.
 If you do something heavy, it is like buying many tickets.
 The chances are much higher, and sometimes with really really bad kamma, one is guaranteed to win.
 The next is habitual kamma.
 Do something small everyday and it will add up.
-I am leading a project to translate a Pali Myanmar dictionary that has over 200,000 entries.
-While it seems impossible to do, we will have 84,000 completed today or tomorrow.1This was written on Nov 6, 2022 It is quite possible that a small donation made daily, like alms, or vandana can lead one to a higher birth.
+I am leading a project to translate a Pali Myanmar dictionary that has 204,000 entries.
+While it seems impossible to do, we will have now translated over 200,000 entries as a group.
+There is one lady who has slowly translated over 150,000 words alone, by herself.
+It is quite possible that a small donation made daily, like alms, or vandana can lead one to a higher birth.
 Each little item done puts a ticket in the pile to be picked.
 Do something daily for 10 years and you have 3,650 tickets.
 The last one is proximity to the near death moment.
 It is like putting a ticket on the top of the pile, for the ticket to be pulled out.
 Recent kamma is fresh in the mind and ready to be pulled out.

-What inspired me to write this article? https://en.wikipedia.org/wiki/Seoul_Halloween_crowd_crush .
-Here people were dressing up as goblins and ghouls and then they were killed in that state with very unpleasant conditions.
+What inspired me to write this article?
+Seoul Halloween Crowd Rush.
+Here, people were dressed as goblins and ghouls and were tragically killed in that state under very unpleasant conditions.
 I didn’t watch any videos or read anything in detail, but I saw the headlines.
 I felt really bad for these people and we never know when death will come.
-In this case, we have proximity to death as a major factor for their death.
+In this case, proximity to death was a major factor influencing their rebirth.

 Never Dress Up As a Monk:

-As wholesome as it might appear to be at first glance, one should never dress up as a bhikkhu or bhikkhuni.
+As wholesome as it might appear to be at first glance, one should never dress up as a Bhikkhu or Bhikkhuni.
 This is one such heavy kamma that makes it forbidden to ordain.
 It is called, “theft of sangha”.
-This is where one pretends to be a monk and gets gains from this “praise or candy”.
+This is where one pretends to be a monk for gains of praise or even candy".
 So please do not do this.
 It is very bad to do.
 It is probably a good idea to respect other religions as well in the same way.

 “Theyyasaṃvāsako, bhikkhave, anupasampanno na upasampādetabbo, upasampanno nāsetabboti.